lymakara-dev/airplane-detection/README.md

-# YOLO Object Detection Project
+# Aircraft Detection with YOLO

-This project provides a complete local workflow for training and running a YOLO object detection model using datasets exported from Label Studio.
+This project provides a complete local workflow for labeling, training, and running a YOLO-based object detection model using datasets annotated with Label Studio.

+The workflow covers:

+- Image labeling with Label Studio (local, Conda)
+- Dataset preparation and splitting
+- YOLO training
+- Real-time inference on images, videos, and USB cameras

+---

 ## Project Structure